c7x43t/rust-xx-bloomfilter/README.md

 ## xx-bloomfilter

 Hard fork of https://github.com/jedisct1/rust-bloom-filter.
 Reworked the most of the internals to make tbe algorithm cleaner and more efficient.
-Uses extremly fast [XxHash64](https://docs.rs/twox-hash/1.4.2/twox_hash/struct.XxHash64.html) for a hashing values.
+Uses extremly fast [XxHash64](https://docs.rs/twox-hash/1.4.2/twox_hash/struct.XxHash64.html) for hashing.

 ### Usage